climlab/climlab/README.rst

 an improved common API for all radiation modules, and better documentation.

 Version 0.5.2 (released late March 2017) provides many under-the-hood improvements to the build procedure, which should make it much easier to get `climlab` installed on user machines.
-Binary distribution with `conda` is coming soon!
+Binary distribution with conda_ is coming soon!

+Version 0.5.5 (released early April 2017) finally provides easy binary distrbution with conda_

 The documentation_ was first created by Moritz Kreuzer (Potsdam Institut for Climate Impact Research) as part of a thesis project in Spring 2016.